 Battery performance decreases at low temperatures.
-Warm the battery, for example, by placing it in your pocket with the terminal cover on.
+Warm the battery, for example, by placing them in your pocket, taking care that the terminals do not come into contact with any metal objects.

 Lens will not retract.

 Do not open the memory card/battery cover while the power is on.
 After closing the memory card/battery cover, turn the power on then back off (p.
 17).